quintenclub/.github/README.md

-# .github
+# Quinten Club

-Welcome to Quinten Club
+An online community for the ones called Quinten